ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 New entries in this registry are subject to the Specification Required registration policy ({{!RFC8126, Section 4.6}}).
-Designated experts need to ensure that the token type is sufficiently clearly defined to be used for both token issuance and redemption, and meets the common security and privacy requirements for issuance protocols defined in {{Section 3.2 of ARCHITECTURE}}.
+Designated experts need to ensure that the token type is defined to be used for both token issuance and redemption.
+Additionally, the experts can reject registrations on the basis that they do not meet the security and privacy requirements for issuance protocols defined in {{Section 3.2 of ARCHITECTURE}}.

 {{ISSUANCE}} defines entries for this registry.